Xingkai98/bucket-go/README.md

 # Bucket-Go
-A simple token bucket simulator made with WPF.
+A token bucket visualization program implemented with WPF.